MLBB M4 World Championship: Group stage

-The group stages started on January 1 and conclude on January 4.
+The group stages started on 1 January and concluded on 4 January.
 All games in the group stage will be in a Bo1 format.
 There will be no teams eliminated at the end of group stages, but the upper two teams in each group shall be qualified for the Upper Bracket playoffs, while the lower two shall be qualified for the Lower Bracket Playoffs.

 Group A

 Tiebreaker

 A three-way tie emerged between Incendio, Blacklist, and Falcon Esports each having a 2–1 win-loss standing.
-With this, three additional tiebreaker games were played after the final group stage game was held to determine the teams that will make the upper and the lower bracket.
-These tiebreaker matches were counted in the standings as per official website.
+With this, three additional tiebreaker games were played after the final group stage game was held to determine the teams that would make the upper and the lower bracket.
+These tiebreaker matches were counted in the standings as per the official website.